Banco do Brasil gets central bank approval for Cielo venture

-SAO PAULO Banco do Brasil SA (BBAS3.SA), the nation's largest bank by assets, said on Friday it received approval from the central bank for a joint venture with card payment processor Cielo SA (CIEL3.SA), but it will not be able to book accounting gains from the deal.
+SAO PAULO Jan 2 Banco do Brasil SA, the nation's largest bank by assets, said on Friday it received approval from the central bank for a joint venture with card payment processor Cielo SA, but it will not be able to book accounting gains from the deal.

 In November, Banco do Brasil announced the planned joint venture, valued at 11.6 billion reais ($4.3 billion), to run its card business with Cielo.
 The bank estimated at the time that the deal would add around 3.2 billion reais to its bottom line.